MichelNivard/OverICA/README.md

 ## OverICA

-the R package `OverICA` estiamtes overcompelte indepedent components, meanign it estimates more altent variables then there are observed variables in the data.
+the R package `OverICA` estiamtes overcomplete indepedent components, meaning it estimates more altent variables then there are observed variables in the data.
 We observe p variabes in matrix y, we estimate the matrix A that contains the effects of k (non-gaussian) latent variables in x on the observed variables. there are potentially more variables k then p.

 y = Ax